SharePoint/sp-dev-docs/docs/declarative-customization/view-list-formatting.md

 ### rowFormatter

 Optional element.
 Specifies a JSON object that describes a list row format.
 The schema of this JSON object is identical to the schema of a column format.
-For details on this schema and its capabilities, see [Formatting detailed syntax reference](./formatting-syntax-reference.md).
+For details on this schema and its capabilities, see [Formatting syntax reference](./formatting-syntax-reference.md).

 > [!NOTE]
 > Using the `rowFormatter` property will override anything specified in the `additionalRowClass` property.
 They are mutually exclusive.